serkansonmez06/soccerOneApp/README.md

 # Getting Started with Create React App

+#React.JS(frontend)- Java-Sprinboot-MySQL(backend)

+-> SoccerOne is livescore application.
+User will create account and log in to system.
+User is able to see top scorer and standing of selected countries ( Spain, England, Italy, Germany, France and Turkey's) soccer leagues.

+-> User can follow live scores in any league around the world in livescore window.

+-> User can watch highligh of selected matches. when user click on highlight, app will navigate to 3rd party website.
+-> User will be able read what people said about socceroneapp.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts